-More people are considering buying personal vehicles in the ongoing festive season, according to a recent survey.
+More people are considering buying automobile personal vehicles in the ongoing festive season, according to a recent survey.

-A consumer mobility study by PAYBACK and its digital research partner, Unomer revealed that nearly 30 percent of respondents from south and north India are considering buying a new or a second-hand vehicle this festive season.
+A consumer mobility study by PAYBACK and its digital research partner, Unomer revealed that nearly 30 percent of respondents from the south and north India are considering buying a automobile new or a second-hand vehicle this festive season.

 Follow NewsGram on Instagram to keep yourself updated.

 Across the regions, western India shows the lowest preference with two-thirds of respondents having no plans to purchase a vehicle this year.

 As per the report, a positive bias for purchase is coming primarily from two key factors.
 The first factor is personal mobility for work or personal use owing to safety or an additional vehicle for a family member and the second is the offers and discounts provided by carmakers leading to lower cost of ownership.